-The magnetic fields measured on the sidewalk in front of properties around the perimeter of the substation are well below the ICNIRP reference level of 2,000 mG and the ICES maximum permissible exposure value of 9,040 mG.
-The highest magnetic field measured along the perimeter of the substation was 58 mG and was recorded northeast of the substation in the middle of 138th Street at the intersection with Sinepuxent Ave.
+The magnetic fields measured on the sidewalk in front of properties around the perimeter of the substation are well below the ICNIRP reference level of 2,000 mG and the ICES exposure reference level of 9,040 mG.
+The highest magnetic field measured along the perimeter of the substation was approximately 48 mG and was recorded on Sinepuxent Avenue near the center of 138th Street.
 Other measurements of the magnetic field along the transects moving away from the substation show that the measured magnetic-field levels are generally associated with the presence of an adjacent overhead line, distribution transformers and underground distribution or service lines, not the substation.
-The highest recorded magnetic-field level along any of the transects from these other sources in the residential areas was approximately 15 mG, measured more than 350 feet away from the substation and in close proximity to a ground-level, pad-mounted neighborhood distribution transformer.
+The highest recorded magnetic-field level along any of the transects from these other sources in the residential areas was approximately 17 mG, measured more than 350 feet away from the substation and in close proximity to a ground-level, pad-mounted neighborhood distribution transformer.

-Appendix A

-EMDEX II Calibration Certificate
+Appendix A EMDEX II Calibration Certificate